tutorial

 Free tierDrives trials, converts to paid

 The top-earning servers on MCPize make $500-2000/month.
 They're not complex — they just solve one problem exceptionally well.
+Many were vibe-coded by founders who never hand-wrote a line.

 Publish and Earn#